-As a start-up 501(c)(3) nonprofit organization, we work to advocate for students and those without a home in the D.C. metro region.
+Me & You is a registered 501(c)(3) nonprofit organization, advocating for students from underprivileged communities, and those without a home.
 We partner with schools in the District of Columbia, Maryland and Virginia to provide students with the necessary items and services for a well-rounded life.
-We currently partner with 5 schools, and are in the process of expanding.
-Most of our students come from low-income families, some are homeless and live in temporary housing.
-We work with teachers and administrative staff at the schools to determine need, and from there we provide support.
-We’ve provided school supplies, backpacks, clothes, school uniforms, as well as toiletries for their families to take home.
+We work with teachers and administrative staff at the schools to determine needs and fundraise to fulfill them.

 For our city’s homeless, we distribute care packages, clothes, food and other necessities.
+We have provided more than 900 toiletry packages and over 1,100 meals to our city’s homeless.
 We reach out to people on our streets, and help them with their everyday life as best we can.
 We seek to make a difference in someone else’s life, even if it’s only for a day.

 We were single on Valentine's Day.
 That's pretty much the story.
 We didn't have any plans, and instead of partaking in a "girls night out" or sitting on the couch in our PJ's, we decided to go out and give some love to people who really needed it.